 Many students prepare for months before the test, so make sure you are ready for the intense competition.
 Doing 20 minutes to an hour a day over months is a great way to learn the ins and outs of the exam without the stress.

-How many UCAT practice questions should you do? (including a free revision plan)
+How many UCAT practice questions should you do?
+(Includes a free revision plan)

-Most students find the UCAT challenging not because the questions are particularly difficult but because of the huge number of questions that need to be answered in just two hours (233 in total!).
+Most students find the UCAT challenging not due to difficulty, but because of the large number of questions that need to be answered in just two hours (228 in total!).

-Read our in-depth guide to UCAT preparation, or just learn the four key steps:
+Read our in-depth guide to UCAT preparation and become familiar with the four key steps:

 Try our free UCAT questions to give yourself a better understanding of the exam.

-Our Online UCAT Course provides you with extensive video tutorials, a huge bank of over 20,000 questions, 21 unique full mock exams, 40+ mini-mock exams and question walkthroughs, as well as personalised performance feedback.
+You can also use a comprehensive preparation course, such as our UCAT Online Course.
+It provides extensive video tutorials, a huge bank of over 20,000 questions, 24 unique full mock exams, 40+ mini-mock exams and question walkthroughs, as well as personalised performance feedback.

 Medify has a team of experts following UCAT developments and continuously responding to student feedback to make the simulated tests as realistic as possible.

 For example, we updated the entire Verbal Reasoning section, and it is now the most up-to-date and realistic resource on the market.
 If you prepare thoroughly with Medify’s software, you won’t have any nasty surprises on the day.